libremfg/rhize-docs/content/deploy/about-openidconnect.md

 Rhize uses [OpenIDConnect](https://openid.net/developers/how-connect-works/) to connect to a [Keycloak](https://www.keycloak.org/) server to authenticate users and manage Role-based access controls.

 Open ID Connect is a security architecture that uses JSON Web Tokens (JWTs) to access secured resources.
-JWTs are issued by KeyCloak.
-Users can also be managed in KeyCloak.
+JWTs are issued by Keycloak.
+Users can also be managed in Keycloak.
 Or you can manage users in other services such as LDAP, Google, Azure AD, Facebook, etc.

 The general authentication flow is as follows: